awsdocs/amazon-connect-admin-guide/doc_source/setup-queued-callback.md

    If no agents are available to work on callbacks, the callbacks can stay in queue for at least 7 days and up to 14 days after they are created before Amazon Connect automatically removes them\.
 **Tip**
-There's no way to manually remove a callback from the queue\.
-You can either answer them, or wait until Amazon Connect automatically removes them\.
+To manually remove a callback from the queue, use the [StopContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StopContact.html) API\.

 1. If there is no answer when the Amazon Connect calls the customer, it retries based on the number of times you've specified\.